 This year Charlize Theron blew up the office with her hit film Atomic Blonde.
 (See what i did there?)
 Being a child of the 80s the film and design has resonated with me the most.
 Everything from the styling of the main character, to colors and type treatments, to the music choice in the first online trailers, captured the feeling of the 80s.
 Even before I knew the setting of the movie is in Berlin 1989, I was already drawn in by the nostalgia created by the marketing materials.

 From the first time I saw the theatrical poster, I was immediately pulled in.
 The neon colors, the graffiti background and the styling of the typeface resonated with me.
 My interest was piqued before I even knew what the film was about.
-This in term made me checkout the online trailer.
+This in turn made me checkout the online trailer.
 The music selected immediately brought me back to my love for 80s action films.
 I must have watched the trailer 4 times in a row, each time getting more and more hyped for the film, but also enjoying the emotional high that it created.
 And then at the end of the trailer: then animation of the film title.
 The graffiti paint.
 The neon lights.
 I was hooked.

 The marketing materials for Atomic Blonde did what nostalgia marketing is supposed to do: invoke positive memories and gained my trust in the brand.
 Even without knowing anything about the film, I was ready to purchase tickets, download the soundtrack, recommend it to friends, whatever, as long as I got to be a part of this marketing experience.
 Well played Ms. Theron and team.
 Well played.